signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 bool UnsafeSendCommand( IActivityMonitor monitor,
                         BaseDeviceCommand command,
                         CancellationToken token = default );

-bool SendCommandImmediate( IActivityMonitor monitor,
-                           BaseDeviceCommand command,
-                           bool checkDeviceName = true,
-                           bool checkControllerKey = true,
-                           CancellationToken token = default );

-bool UnsafeSendCommandImmediate( IActivityMonitor monitor,
-                                 BaseDeviceCommand command,
-                                 CancellationToken token = default );
 ```
-These methods return `false` if the device is destroyed and cannot receive commands anymore throw an `ArgumentException`
+These methods return `false` if the device is destroyed and cannot receive commands anymore.
+They throw an `ArgumentException`
-if the command is null or if its `CheckValidity` method returns `false`.
+if the command is null or if its `CheckValidity` method returns `false`: command validity MUST be checked before sending it.

 #### Safe vs. Unsafe

-By default, the `BaseDeviceCommand.DeviceName` MUST match the device's name (this is checked when the command is sent
+By default, the `BaseDeviceCommand.DeviceName` MUST match the device's name, and the `BaseDeviceCommand.ControllerKey` must match the device's
-and raises an `ArgumentException` is raise),
-and the `BaseDeviceCommand.ControllerKey` must match the device's current `ControllerKey` (or the latter is null).
+current `ControllerKey` (or the latter is null).
+This is checked when the command is sent
+and may raise an `ArgumentException`.

-The controller key is not checked when the command is sent but when right before the command execution (this is because a previously
+The controller key is not checked when the command is sent but right before the command execution (this is because a previously
-sent command can change the controller key).
+handled command can change the controller key).
 If the controller key doesn't match, an [InvalidControllerKeyException](../Device/InvalidControllerKeyException.cs)
 is set on the command completion.

-This (safe) behavior can be amended thanks to the SendCommand or SendCommandImmediate parameters or by calling the Unsafe methods.
+This (safe) behavior can be amended thanks to the SendCommand parameters or by calling the UnsafeSendCommand method.

-#### Immediate or not

-By default, commands are queued and are executed one after the others: there is NO concurrency to handle.
-However, the
-`SendCommandImmediate` and `UnsafeSendCommandImmediate` can be used to skip any waiting commands and to execute
-the command immediately (after having wait for the end of the currently executing command).
-Once the immediate command is executed, queued commands continue to execute.

-Think to this *immediate* as a higher priority queue.

-> The 5 [basic `IDevice` methods](Basic) (`SetControllerKeyAsync`, `StartAsync`, `StopAsync`, `ReconfigureAsync`
->  and `DestroyAsync`) are just helpers that send such immediate commands.

 ### Through the DeviceHost